Brexit: Welsh ports increasingly bypassed by Irish ferries

 "There'd be paper work, there'd be bureaucracy, there'd be delays, there'd be queues in trying to use the land-bridge."

-He said that the amount of Irish goods being sold into the UK had increased on last year, but that goods "coming the other way" had decreased significantly.
+He said the amount of Irish goods being sold into the UK had increased on last year, but goods "coming the other way" had decreased significantly.

 "Companies have simply voted with their feet.
 For them certainty is what matters so that they can plan for the future," he said.